Brewers hold off Reds 7-6, remain 1½ back in wild-card race (Sep 26, 2017) | FOX Sports

 Vogt hit his third double of the game and scored on a sacrifice fly by Hernan Perez in the seventh to put the Brewers up 7-5.

-The Reds got that run back in the eighth when pinch-hitter Jesse Winker homered off Anthony Swarzak.
+The Reds got that run back in the eighth when pinch-hitter Jesse Winker homered off Anthony Swarzak, but Cincinnati couldn’t capitalize on an opportunity in the ninth.

+”This is fun,” Vogt said. ”I think there’s only a handful of teams playing meaningful games right now.
+We’re one of them.
+That’s all that matters.
+We’re going to keep doing that.
+We’re going to keep fighting every day.”

 TRAINER’S ROOM